EV day trips

 - The temperature was a chilly 3C

 - The round trip ended up being 599.0 miles and used 198 kWh of electricity

 - charge time was 83 mins (excluding Lands End) or 1 hour and 23 minutes including Lands End.
 This would have been about 10 mins shorter if I just charged enough to return to London

 - Efficiency was 331 Watt hours/ mile which is 3.02 miles per kWh

 - Around a 44% charge when I got home

-To be honest is was another fantastically easy journey.
-The early start meant no traffic around London so remarkably I was able to drive Amesbury, charge, grab a coffee and then pass Stonehenge all before the sun came up.
+To be honest this was another fantastically easy journey.
+The early start meant no traffic around London so, remarkably, I was able to drive Amesbury, charge, grab a coffee and then pass Stonehenge all before the sun came up.
 It’s so easy I didn’t even bother fully charging before departure.

 Charge stop 1 at 77.2 miles – Amesbury Supercharger